patch-e/Passwird-Deals/README.md

 - v1.5 Main view changed to download JSON data asynchronously, the search view still downloads synchronously, but there isn't a need to change it there.
 Pull to refresh should be asynchronous so that the view isn't blocked from being able to dragged.
 - v1.5 Appirater app review plugin implemented into the app

+v1.6
+====
+- v1.6 Increasded the cell prototype's size to show more of the deal headline and a larger thumbnail
+- v1.6 Changed the image loading indicator to use spin.js

 Future enhancements:
 - v?
 Add "About" view to credit passwird.com and it's owner, Irwin
 - v?
-Look into increasing the cell prototype's size to show more of the deal headline and a larger thumbnail
-- v?
 Look into allowing the ability to filter out "expired" deals
 - v?
 Don't clear deals that were previously downloaded after a pull to refresh fails to connect with the remote server
-- v?
-Change the image loading indicator or remove altogether in favor of base64 encoded images that are already downloaded when generating the table view thumbnails